jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Deep links.md

 `https://{app.jigx.com}/{jigx}/app/`

-- If you are logged out of the app and click the link, you will be directed to the login screen.&#x20;
+- If you are logged out of the app and click the link, you will be directed to the login screen.
 - If you are currently logged into the app, the link will open the app and display the Home Hub.

 ### Link to a jig screen (basic deep link)